tomfrankkirk/toblerone/docs/index.rst

 Toblerone
 =====================================

-Surface-based analysis tools
+Surface-based analysis tools for neuroimaging

 Installation
 -----------------

-Cython and numpy must be installed prior to running pip:
+Cython and numpy must be installed *prior* to running pip:

 .. code-block:: python